Illinois Veterans' Home Libraries Illinois State Library

 Purpose and Outcomes

-Veterans' Home Libraries offer library services for residents living in the Illinois Veterans' Homes in Anna, LaSalle, Manteno and Quincy, which provide quality long-term care for veterans and their spouses.
-Funds obtained through the sale of special license plates support the efforts of the Illinois Veterans’ Homes Libraries to provide library services, reading and reference materials, and access to technology for the residents living in the homes.
+Veterans' Home libraries offer library services for residents living in the Illinois Veterans' Homes in Anna, LaSalle, Manteno and Quincy, which provide quality long-term care for veterans and their spouses.
+Funds obtained through the sale of special license plates support the efforts of the Illinois Veterans’ Homes libraries to provide reading and reference materials, access to technology and other library services for the residents living in the homes.

 - $50,000 State Special License Plate Fund